appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/active-ssh-private-key.md

 ### Prerequisites

+There are no prerequisites required before using the **Active SSH Private Key** step.

 :::caution

 If you connect to your repository via SSH, use this step before the [**Git Clone**](/workflows/common-workflow-steps/git-clone) step.
 To securely clone repositories connected via SSH, you must define the SSH key for the relevant build agent.